nextflow-io/nextflow/docs/process.rst

 merge
 -------

+.. warning:: This feature has been deprecated and will be removed in 1.0 release.

 The ``merge`` directive allow you to write a task that `gather` the results of a upstream processes.

 The main differences with a normal process are: